tiadrop/timeline/README.md

 ##### Inherits [`Emitter<PointEvent>`](#emittert-interface)

 Listeners will be invoked with a [`PointEvent`](#pointevent-interface) when a seek passes or lands on the point.

+*Note*, during a point event, the parent Timeline's `currentTime` property will return that point's position, even if the Timeline is configured with a *wrap* end action and its true position is beyond its end.
+For deterministic consistency, ranges will emit values for the point's position before the point emits.

 #### Properties